 BA Criminal Justice Degree

-The 10 Granite Pillars symbolize the Ten Commandments and are also symbolic of justice, law and order – the basic tenants undergirding HBU’s Criminal Justice degree.
-They came from 16 columns which guarded the entrances to the Galveston County Courthouse erected in 1899, and behind which many, including W.C.
-Morris, Found Refuge during the Great Storm of 1900.
-The columns were donated to the University by Joella and Dr. Stewart Morris, Sr., who said, “May their beauty, magnitude, and simplicity remind us of the ageless message of the Word of God, The Bible.”
+HBU’s 10 Pillars symbolize the Ten Commandments and as such they call to mind the virtues of truth and justice – the basic tenants undergirding HBU’s Criminal Justice degree.
+The pillars originated from the 16 columns which previously guarded the entrances to the Galveston County Courthouse erected in 1899.
+Behind these same pillars many, including William Charles Morris, found refuge during the Great Storm of 1900.
+The columns were donated to the University by Joella and Dr. Stewart Morris, Sr., with the hope that, “Their beauty, magnitude, and simplicity remind us of the ageless message of the Word of God, the Bible.”